Loveable Lemons

 Instructions

 • In a small bowl or wide-mouth mason jar, add the mayonnaise, maple syrup, apple cider vinegar, lemon juice, and salt.
-Whisk until combined.
-Set aside
+Whisk or shake until smooth and combined.
+Set aside.

-• In a large mixing bowl, add the chopped cabbage and shredded carrots.
-Drizzle the coleslaw dressing over it.
-Stir until combined.
+• In a large mixing bowl, add the shredded cabbage and carrots.
+Pour the coleslaw dressing over the top and stir until evenly coated.

 Notes